 Finnish Lapland is home to 200,000 reindeer, 183,000 people, 6 national parks and 200 nights a year of Northern Light displays, as well as a vast and sprawling wilderness of unending beauty.
 In winter, snow blankets this landscape, creating an enticing Arctic playground which simply calls out to be snowmobiled across, skied upon, trampled on with snowshoes and be pulled across by a team of eager huskies.

-Our trips can be found in numerous locations across Finnish Lapland all of which have been carefully selected for their excellent Northern Lights potential and unique selling points.
+Our Northern Lights Holidays to Finland can be found in numerous locations across Finnish Lapland all of which have been carefully selected for their excellent Northern Lights potential and unique selling points.

 To the very north east of the country we feature the destination of Nellim, directly on the frozen shores of Lake Inari and surrounded by vast untouched wilderness.
 Nellim’s sister property Muotka, enjoys a remote and peaceful location in the fells.
 Both locations boast superb viewing spots for the Northern Lights and guests who stay here can upgrade to spend a night in one of their famous ‘Aurora Bubbles’.

 On the opposite side of the country we feature the locations of Harriniva and Torassieppi, which both have an excellent array of winter activities to offer in addition to cosy hospitality and that all important Aurora potential.